Backup solution - rsnapshot¶

 - Know how to install additional repositories and snapshots from the command-line

-- Know about mounting filesystems external of your machine (external hard drive, remote filesystem, etc.)
+- Know about mounting filesystems external to your machine (external drive, remote filesystem, and so on.)

-- Know how to use an editor (
+- Know how to use an editor (using

 - Know a little BASH scripting

-- Know how to modify the crontab for the root user
+- Know how to change the crontab for the root user

 - Knowledge of SSH public and private keys (only if you plan to run remote backups from another server)

-rsnapshot is a very powerful backup utility that can be installed on any Linux-based machine.
+rsnapshot is a powerful backup utility with installation options on any Linux-based machine.
 It can either back up a machine locally, or you can back up multiple machines, say servers for instance, from a single machine.

-rsync and is written entirely in perl with no library dependencies, so there are no weird requirements for installation.
-In the case of Rocky Linux, you should generally be able to install rnapshot by using the EPEL repository.
-After the initial release of Rocky Linux 9.0, there was a period of time when the EPEL did not contain the rsnapshot package.
-That has since been rectified, but we have included a method of installing from source just in case this should happen again.
+rsync and is written entirely in Perl with no library dependencies.
+No unusual requirements exist for installation.
+In the case of Rocky Linux, you can install rnapshot by using the EPEL repository.
+After the initial release of Rocky Linux 9.0, there was a time when the EPEL did not contain the rsnapshot package.
+That is no longer the case, but these instructions include a method of installing from source just in case this happens again.

 This documentation covers the installation of rsnapshot on Rocky Linux only.